colleenyap/UCB-Project2/README.md

 Tools

-Python, Pandas, NumPy, Scikit-learn, and Matplotlib were used for data analysis and modeling.
+Python, Pandas, NumPy, Scikit-learn, Seaborn and Matplotlib were used for data analysis and modeling.

 Conclusion